Divide-By-0/ideas-for-projects-people-would-use/README.md

 - Search portal where you put in a dish and it says what percent of online recipes of that dish have nuts, maybe by country too.
 Done by scraping recipes with country of origin to determine what to avoid when allergic people eat that cuisine, and create an intuition about what allergens and dishes to avoid for a certain culture of restraunt.
 - A chrome extension that goes through an Instacart/Amazon Fresh cart and finds them on an ingredient website and scrapes the ingredients, and flags foods with user-specified bad ingredients: whether its nut allergies, seed oil aversion, or high frustose corn syrup.
 Various nutrition authors would certainly help market this, especially on Twitter.
 - A spoon/other device that emits sweet odors without having sugar in the food, to inspire kids to eat more of their food without being unhealthy.
 Can be done via diffuser instead of spoon perhaps, or just via miracle berries every meal.
-  - [This paper](http://scholar.google.com/scholar_lookup?&title=The%20handbook%20of%20multisensory%20processing&pages=69-83&publication_year=2004&author=Stevenson%2CRJ&author=Boakes%2CRA)  says "certain olfactory stimuli, such as vanilla, caramel, or strawberry aromas for those in the west, can also modulate, or perhaps even give rise to, the perception of sweetness in an otherwise tasteless solution. ([source](https://flavourjournal.biomedcentral.com/articles/10.1186/s13411-015-0040-2)) "
+  - [This paper](http://scholar.google.com/scholar_lookup?&title=The%20handbook%20of%20multisensory%20processing&pages=69-83&publication_year=2004&author=Stevenson%2CRJ&author=Boakes%2CRA)  says "certain olfactory stimuli, such as vanilla, caramel, or strawberry aromas [can] give rise to the perception of sweetness in an otherwise tasteless solution. ([source](https://flavourjournal.biomedcentral.com/articles/10.1186/s13411-015-0040-2))".

 <a name="Coding"></a>
 ### Programming Tools
 - A lightweight create-react-app for ML apps.
 This starter app would compile on first clone and run React, Tornado, and SQLAlchemy (easiest to do with Parcel).
 Would be nice to have a 'yarn deploy' or something that does a one click deploy to GCP/AWS as well.
 Would be cool if starter apps were just email collectors, commonly the first stage of hype in a startup anyways.
-- A debugger to catch bugs like: two functions being the same and differing in inconsistent ways
+- A debugger to catch bugs like two functions being the same and differing in inconsistent ways.
 - Automatically track all the keyboard shortcuts/clicks you do within an editor, and suggest/generate keybindings and commands for your most inefficient workflows (an interactive way to practice forgotten yet useful vim shortcuts, for instance)

 <a name="Family-Roommates"></a>